-The firm "excels at representing clients in proceedings involving the Federal Election Commission (FEC)" (Chambers USA 2010).
+The firm "excels at representing clients in proceedings involving the FEC" (Chambers USA 2010).
 Our experience in this area includes:

-- Creating federal and state Political Action Committees (PACs).
+- Creating federal and state political action committees (PAC).

 - Assisting clients in seeking advisory opinions from the FEC and state agencies.